Though we recommend using BASICtools or TclTerm to talk to Coridium ARM products, here are settings for other terminal programs.

 However these programs must be able to control the DTR and RTS lines under user control.
 If they cannot refer to the next section.
 Programs that cannot include Matlab, Hyperterm and Teraterm.

-The BASICtools .tcl is the source for a Tcl program that operates as a terminal emulator for the ARM family.
+is the source for a Tcl program that operates as a terminal emulator for Coridium products.
 You can use it if you have access to any of the GPL Tcl interpreters, or a compiled version is available on the Coridium Support page.
-The sources are also at the ARMexpress Yahoo Groups Files Section where you will also find a sample C program (written for MinGW) that will also communicate with the ARMexpress family.
+The sources are also installed with BASICtools.

 19.2 Kbaud, 8 bit, No Parity, 1 stop bit.
 These settings are controlled by BASICtools , any settings in the Device Manager are IGNORRED.